Eastern fence lizard: Habitat and distribution

-The eastern fence lizard is found in Alabama, Louisiana, Arkansas, Colorado, Georgia, North Carolina, South Carolina, West Virginia, Virginia, Indiana, Kentucky, Southern Illinois, Southern Indiana, Tennessee, Ohio, Pennsylvania, Maryland, Missouri, Mississippi, Delaware, northern Florida, southern Wyoming, northeastern Pennsylvania, southern New Jersey, and southeastern New York.
+The eastern fence lizard is found in Alabama, Louisiana, Arkansas, Colorado, Georgia, North Carolina, South Carolina, West Virginia, Virginia, Indiana, Kentucky, Southern Illinois, Southern Indiana, Tennessee, Ohio, Pennsylvania, Maryland, Missouri, Mississippi, Delaware, northern Florida, southern Wyoming, northeastern Pennsylvania, southern New Jersey, southeastern New York, and southern Connecticut.
 It prefers open woodland and the edges of forests.
+This species is known to enjoy pine trees, and is often dubbed "pine lizard".
+Adults and juveniles prefer habitats with a high amount of rocks and coarse woody debris while hatchlings prefer sites with high temperatures (23 degrees Celsius) and low amounts of litter.

 There are some introduced populations of eastern fence lizards, the most well known in Staten Island, New York.
 In 1942, Carl Kauffeld released 29 of the lizards near Rossville where they still persist today in post oak-blackjack oak barrens.
 This introduction was done so Kauffeld could have an easy source of food for the lizard-eating snakes at the Staten Island Zoo, as he would otherwise have to drive to the Pine Barrens to collect the lizards for the snakes.
 There have also been sightings of the fence lizards in northern Pennsylvania and southern New York (in the Hudson Valley and Long Island), suggesting that their range may be expanding north.

 Despite its broad geographic distribution, these lizards tend to prefer temperatures that optimize their digestive performance.
-Their locomotive performance is optimal at ranges of 28–38 °C and 25–36 °C.
+Their locomotive performance is optimal over a relatively broad range of body temperature.